amritav/career-flow/readme.md

 docker compose --profile all down
 ```
 This will stop and remove all active containers spawned up by the docker compose file
-#### Local UI development:
+#### For UI development
 ```
 docker compose --profile ui-dev down
 ```
 This profile spawns up all components except the UI component.
-This simplifies local development where UI code can be quickly modified and run manually and the dependent components are managed by docker.
+This simplifies local development where UI code can be quickly modified and run manually (```npm run start``` on the local machine) and the dependent components are managed by docker.
 #### Local API development:
 ```
 docker compose --profile api-dev down
 ```
 This profile spawns up all components except the API component.
-This simplifies local development where API code can be quickly modified and run manually and the dependent components are managed by docker.
+This simplifies local development where API code can be quickly modified and run manually (```flask run``` on the local machine) and the dependent components are managed by docker.
 This requires a small change:
 1. Add db_username env variable in your system with value localhost.

 ## Local Development